Adelina Patti: Personal life

 Engaged as a minor to Henri de Lossy, Baron of Ville, Patti wed three times: first, in 1868, to Henri de Roger de Cahusac, Marquess of Caux (1826–1889).
 The marriage soon collapsed; both had affairs and de Caux was granted a legal separation in 1877 and divorced in 1885.
 The union was dissolved with bitterness and cost her half her fortune.

 She then lived with the French tenor Ernesto Nicolini for many years until, following her divorce from Caux, she was able to marry him in 1886.
 That marriage lasted until his death and was seemingly happy, but Nicolini disinherited Patti, suggesting some tension in the last years.

 Patti's last marriage, in 1899, was to Baron Rolf Cederström (1870–1947), a priggish, but handsome, Swedish aristocrat many years her junior.
 The Baron severely curtailed Patti's social life.
 He cut down her domestic staff from 40 to 18, but gave her the devotion and flattery that she needed, becoming her sole legatee.
 After her death, he married a much younger woman.
 Their only daughter, Brita Yvonne Cederström (born 1924), ended up as Patti's sole heir.
 Patti had no children, but was close to her nieces and nephews.
 The three-time Tony Award-winning Broadway actress and singer Patti LuPone is a great-grandniece and namesake.
 Drummer Scott Devours is her third great nephew.

 Patti developed a love for billiards and became a reputable player, making guest appearances at many major billiard events for exhibition matches and fancy shot displays.

 In her retirement, Patti, now officially Baroness Cederström, settled in the Swansea Valley in Wales, where she purchased Craig-y-Nos Castle.
 There she had a $2000 billiard table installed, and her own private theatre, a miniature version of the one at Bayreuth, and made her gramophone recordings.

 Patti also funded Craig-y-nos railway station on the Neath and Brecon Railway.
 In 1918, she presented the Winter Garden building from her Craig-y-Nos estate to the city of Swansea.
 It was re-erected and renamed the Patti Pavilion.
 She died at Craig-y-Nos and eight months later was buried at the Père Lachaise Cemetery in Paris to be close to her father and favourite composer, Rossini, in accordance with the wishes in her will.

 Voice

 Adelina Patti had a warm, crystalline, and very agile high soprano voice.
 Her vocal emission was of perfect equality and her vocal range was wide, from low C to high F (C4 – F6).
-Regarding her technique, critic Rodolfo Celletti said, "Her voice was a technical marvel.
-The staccatos were marvels of accuracy, even in the trickiest intervals, her legato was impressively smooth and pure; she connects the voice from note to note, phrase to phrase, lifting and gliding with an exceptional virtuosity.
-Her chromatic scale was deliciously sweet, and her trill was wonderful and solid."